cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ## Overview

-The National Syndromic Surveillance Program (NSSP) monitors emergency department (ED) visits for respiratory illnesses across participating facilities in the United States.
-Ingestion processes weekly data published by the CDC, reporting percentages of ED visits associated with COVID-19, Influenza, RSV, and Acute Respiratory Illness (ARI).
+The National Syndromic Surveillance Program tracks the share of emergency department (ED) visits associated with respiratory illness across participating facilities in the United States.
+The CDC publishes weekly percentages for COVID-19, influenza, RSV, a combined category, and broader acute respiratory illness (ARI).
+Delphi ingests the CDC Socrata release, with the [CDC forecast-hub GitHub mirror](https://github.com/CDCgov/covid19-forecast-hub/tree/main/auxiliary-data/nssp-raw-data) as a fallback when Socrata is unavailable.

 ---